Collision: Types of collisions

+The degree to which a collision is elastic or inelastic is quantified by the coefficient of restitution, a value that generally ranges between zero and one.
+A perfectly elastic collision has a coefficient of restitution of one; a perfectly inelastic collision has a coefficient of restitution of zero.
+The line of impact is the line that is collinear to the common normal of the surfaces that are closest or in contact during impact.
+This is the line along which internal force of collision acts during impact, and Newton's coefficient of restitution is defined only along this line.

 Collisions in ideal gases approach perfectly elastic collisions, as do scattering interactions of sub-atomic particles which are deflected by the electromagnetic force.
 Some large-scale interactions like the slingshot type gravitational interactions between satellites and planets are almost perfectly elastic.

-Collisions between hard spheres may be nearly elastic, so it is useful to calculate the limiting case of an elastic collision.
-The assumption of conservation of momentum as well as the conservation of kinetic energy makes possible the calculation of the final velocities in two-body collisions.

-Allision

-In maritime law, it is occasionally desirable to distinguish between the situation of a vessel striking a moving object, and that of it striking a stationary object.
-The word "allision" is then used to mean the striking of a stationary object, while "collision" is used to mean the striking of a moving object.
-Thus, when two vessels run against each other, courts typically use the term collision whereas when one vessel runs against another, they typically use the term allision.
-The fixed object could also be a bridge or dock.
-While there is no great difference between the two terms and often they are even used interchangeably, determining the difference helps clarify the circumstances of emergencies and adapt accordingly.
-In the case of Vane Line Bunkering, Inc. v.
-Natalie D M/V, it was established that there was the presumption that the moving vessel is at fault, stating that "presumption derives from the common-sense observation that moving vessels do not usually collide with stationary objects unless the [moving] vessel is mishandled in some way".
-This is also referred to as The Oregon Rule.

-Analytical vs. numerical approaches towards resolving collisions

-Relatively few problems involving collisions can be solved analytically; the remainder require numerical methods.
-An important problem in simulating collisions is determining whether two objects have in fact collided.
-This problem is called collision detection.

-Examples of collisions that can be solved analytically
+Examples

 Billiards

 Collisions play an important role in cue sports.
 Because the collisions between billiard balls are nearly elastic, and the balls roll on a surface that produces low rolling friction, their behavior is often used to illustrate Newton's laws of motion.
 After a zero-friction collision of a moving ball with a stationary one of equal mass, the angle between the directions of the two balls is 90 degrees.
 This is an important fact that professional billiards players take into account, although it assumes the ball is moving without any impact of friction across the table rather than rolling with friction.